Cardinals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the favorite in five of their past 10 games and won one of those contests.
+- The Cardinals have played as the underdog in four of their past 10 games and have gone 1-3 in those contests.

-- In their last 10 games with a total, the Cardinals and their opponents are 5-5-0 when it comes to hitting the over.
+- In their previous 10 games with a total, the Cardinals and their opponents have combined to exceed the over/under on five occasions.

-- The Cardinals have one win against the spread in their last two chances.
+- The Cardinals have covered the runline in the one of their previous 10 games that had a set runline.

 Cardinals Betting Records & Stats

-- The Cardinals have won 15 of the 38 games they were listed as the moneyline favorite this season (39.5%).
+- The Cardinals have been victorious in 10, or 40%, of the 25 contests they have been chosen as underdogs in this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!